 What Score Should I Get on the IELTS?

 There are no fixed or passing scores for IELTS.
-The passing score that is required to pass the test is something which the professional bodies, colleges, universities, and immigration authorities decide.
+The passing score that is required to pass the test is something that professional bodies, colleges, universities, and immigration authorities decide.
 Moreover, the level of proficiency required to ensure that you are ready for entering a new country depends on the “standard setting.”

 Setting the appropriate “standard setting” for IELTS score comprises four steps:

-The panel poll: This involves discussing the minimum level of English writing and speaking ability, gauging the assessment criteria for writing and speaking tests, and considering sample reading and listening materials.
+1. The panel poll: This involves discussing the minimum level of English writing and speaking ability, gauging the assessment criteria for writing and speaking tests, and considering sample reading and listening materials.

-Setting standards: The committee of internal groups like employees, teachers from different departments, and language experts set minimum standards.
+2. Setting standards: The committee of internal groups like employees, teachers from different departments, and language experts set minimum standards.

-Setting minimum score: This involves setting a minimum score to get through the IELTS test.
+3. Setting minimum score: This involves setting a minimum score to get through the IELTS test.

 IELTS Average Scores

-These are the test takers average performance and band scale on both individual and overall skills.
-The scores are for both Academic and General training test takers in the year 2017.
+These are the test-takers average performance and band scale on both individual and overall skills.
+The scores are for both Academic and General Training test-takers in the year 2017.

 The International English Language Testing System (IELTS) an exam that assesses your English skills in four areas—listening, reading, writing, and speaking.
 There are two IELTS exams, with one major difference.
 The IELTS General Training Test is a pre-employment test that assesses non-native English speakers’ ability to work or immigrate in an English-speaking country.